rotavera-group/programming-projects/README.md

 Optionally, if you plan to work with databases, you may also wish to complete the lesson [Using Databases and SQL](https://swcarpentry.github.io/sql-novice-survey).

-## 3. Do the projects
+## 4. Do the projects

-If you have your terminal set up and have some working familiarity with Unix, Git, and Python, you are now ready to start on the programming projects!
+With some working knowledge of Unix, Git, and Python, you are ready to start on the programming projects!
-You will be continuing to practice these skills as you go along.
+You will be continuing to practice these skills as you go along and, in fact, will be doing so as long as you continue programming, so take time to review as needed.

-(In fact, you will be doing so as long as you continue programming, so take time to review as needed!)
+### Set-up

-Set-up instructions:
+Follow these instructions to get set up to start the projects:
 1. [Create a fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo#forking-a-repository) of this repository.
 2. [Clone the fork](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository#cloning-a-repository) to your machine.
 3. [Install Pixi](https://pixi.sh/latest/#installation) and run `pixi install` inside the repository.
 Pixi is the package manager that install your dependencies for you.[^2]